koshalnirwan/koshal07/_posts/2018-01-28-perceptron.md

 [link](https://jekyllthemes.io/theme/phantom)

-this ius not an lokkinh for itb  vaan bbe much betere
+this ius not an lokkinh for itb  vaan bbe much beterecgdxgcxgxg

 ## H2 Heading